opensearch-project/documentation-website/_field-types/supported-field-types/star-tree.md

 ## Examples

-The following examples show how to use a star-tree index
+The following examples show how to use a star-tree index.

 ### Star-tree index mapping